A TRADITION OF EXCEPTIONAL SERVICE

 Bieser, Greer & Landis celebrates its 160th anniversary in 2014.
 Its current attorneys collectively have in excess of 350 years of legal practice with in-depth experience in all varieties of courtroom disputes.
 Over its history, eight partners have been President of the Dayton Bar Association.
 The firm's associates are the wave of its future.
 They are heirs to the character traits given the firm by its two founders - the personal courage that caused one to speak up with indifference to popularity or consequence and the personal dedication that caused the other to dedicate 69 years of life to the profession.

-The Team at Bieser Greer
+The Team At Bieser Greer

 We take pride in our team of attorneys and supporting staff.
 Every member of our firm – from partner to paralegal – is committed to meeting the needs of our clients.
 The majority of the firm's attorneys carry the highest eligibility rating in Martindale-Hubbell.